Logo-stateuniv

 Recognized as one of the nation’s most prestigious liberal arts colleges, Claremont McKenna College sets itself apart from its counterparts by its focus on leadership.
 The college’s mission statement is to train “leaders in the making” and leadership is stressed everywhere, from the classroom to dorm life to athletics.
 Many students pursue the “Leadership Sequence,” which includes courses focusing on leadership across disciplines, in addition to their major.

-Claremont McKenna is located on a fifty-acre campus in the convenient and safe college town of Claremont, thirty-five miles east of downtown Los Angeles.
-CMC is close to two major freeways, and for beach lovers, Laguna Beach and Santa Monica are each about an hour away; nature enthusiasts often head to Joshua Tree National Park for camping and hiking; and on weekend evenings many students make the forty-minute drive west to Hollywood or Universal City.
+The school is located on a fifty-acre campus in the convenient and safe college town of Claremont, thirty-five miles east of downtown Los Angeles.
+It is close to two major freeways, and for beach lovers, Laguna Beach and Santa Monica are each about an hour away; nature enthusiasts often head to Joshua Tree National Park for camping and hiking; and on weekend evenings many students make the forty-minute drive west to Hollywood or Universal City.
 It also is not uncommon for students to take weekend trips to San Francisco, San Diego, or even Las Vegas!

-CMC is also unique through its inclusion in the Claremont Colleges consortium.
+The college is also unique through its inclusion in the Claremont Colleges consortium.
 As part of the consortium—a group of five undergraduate colleges and two graduate institutions— located in one square mile—the atmosphere is that of a small college within a larger university.
-Students take classes, socialize, and participate in activities across the greater Claremont community but always have the home base of CMC.
-The consortium makes CMC an ideal choice for students who want a small college experience academically but also want the resources that a larger university would provide.
-Dining halls and libraries are open to all students and it is easy to take classes that may not be offered at CMC at one of the consortium colleges.
+The consortium makes this an ideal choice for students who want a small college experience academically but also want the resources that a larger university would provide.

-CMC students know that big is not necessarily better.
-The small size of Claremont McKenna allows for an academic environment that is rigorous, yet personalized, as students can count on a great deal of interaction with their professors.
-In fact, student participation is expected at CMC, where the average class size is sixteen students (the average in a laboratory is eighteen).
+The small size of the school allows for an academic environment that is rigorous, yet personalized, as students can count on a great deal of interaction with their professors.
+In fact, student participation is expected, where the average class size is sixteen students (the average in a laboratory is eighteen).

 Majors

-CMC students are known for their eclectic choice of majors as many students pursue a double major or a dual major.
+Students are known for their eclectic choice of majors as many students pursue a double major or a dual major.
 (A student with a double major fulfills all course requirements in both majors while a student with a dual major fulfills slightly fewer courses than a full major in both departments.)
-Students are also allowed to complete a major at one of the other Claremont Colleges that may not be offered at CMC.
-Another option is the selfdesigned major, which must be planned with direction from a faculty advisor.
+Students are also allowed to complete a major at one of the other Claremont Colleges that may not be offered here.
+Another option is the self-designed major, which must be planned with direction from a faculty advisor.

 Requirements